Yield mechanisms

 The old code violates a Chickadee invariant, which is that the currently

-can be set only when interrupts
+running process’s yields_ and regs_ can be set only when interrupts

-are disabled and remain disabled until the next proc::yield_noreturn()
+are disabled and remain disabled until the next proc::yield_noreturn().

 Violations of this invariant can cause lost wakeups and crashes.